maihd/vectormath/README.md

 so other languages you should use the libraries written specifily for thoses languages.
 (Like Zig have zmath, Odin have native support for vector/matrix types)
 - Haxe Reflaxe.CPP (bindgen with nodejs script)
 - Carbon was said that can include C++ header without changing the source code.
 No experiment yet.
+- Beef: Only type definitions must be same with this library (same size, same layout).
+Naming and functions implement must be done in Beef side.
+I'm researching a way to transpile C source code to Beef.

 ## FAQs